ARM-software/abi-aa/buildattr64/buildattr64.rst

 * A private subsection that is private to a tool vendor's tools.

+The type of each subsection is given by a short textual (NTBS) name.
+In an ELF attributes section all subsections must have a unique name.

+This ABI requires a vendor to register a short vendor name to use as a prefix to the names of private helper functions (for details see (AAELF64_)).
+The same vendor name must be used as a prefix for a vendors private subsection.

+A public attributes subsection has a prefix of *aeabi*.
+Names beginning *Anon* and *anon* are reserved for unregistered private use.

 The syntactic structure of an attributes section is::

    <format-version: ‘A’>
    [ <uint32: subsection-length> NTBS: vendor-name
      <bytes: vendor-data>
    ]*

+Informally an attributes section consists of a format-version character followed by 0 or more subsections.

 *Format-version* describes the format of the following data.
 It is a single byte.
 Only version 'A' (0x41) is defined.
 This field exists to